My Vision of America

 More than anywhere else in America, Houston is a very diverse city.
 No matter where we or our parents or grandparents came from, we are all equal in the sight of God.

 I envision an America where life is precious from the moment of conception to natural death.
-Where people can live without fear of rampant crime, the government or the police.
+Where Godly principles are respected and God’s many blessings can be manifested.

 My parents were both born in Europe and lived under totalitarian dictatorships before and during the Second World War.
 They dreamed of a freedom that they never attained until they emigrated to North America as refugees.
 My mother first emigrated from Italy to Canada and lived there until she married my father, who had emigrated directly from Europe to the United States.